Hyundai Motor Group, Aptiv to set up $4 billion self-driving car JV

 Global carmakers and their suppliers are forging alliances to develop autonomous car technologies partly due to the need to share the huge financial and technical burdens.

-Hyundai has lagged global rivals who have invested heavily into developing new technologies for electrified an autonomous vehicles.
+Hyundai has lagged global rivals who have invested heavily into developing new technologies for electrified and autonomous vehicles.
 For example, BMW (BMWG.DE) and Daimler (DAIGn.DE) announced earlier this year that they would join forces on automated driving technology.

 Hyundai Motor (005380.KS), Kia Motors (000270.KS) and Hyundai Mobis (012330.KS) will collectively contribute $1.6 billion in cash and $400 million in research and development resources and others, valuing the joint venture $4 billion, Hyundai Group and Aptiv said in a joint statement.